BogdanPurdea/Personal_Assistant/README.md

 ## Dependencies
 - [OpenAI API](https://openai.com/) - Used for AI-powered chat, speech-to-text, and text-to-speech functionalities.
 - [Supabase](https://supabase.io/) - Provides a vector store for storing and retrieving user data.
 - [Vite](https://vitejs.dev/) - A fast build tool for developing and bundling the project.
+This Vite setup was provided by the Scrimba environment.
-- [MediaRecorder API](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder) - Used for capturing user audio input.
+- [LangChain](https://python.langchain.com/) - Used for managing AI workflows, memory, and retrieval-augmented generation (RAG) for enhanced interactions.